erp12/plushi/README.md

 ### Standalone

-FIXME: explanation
+Currently, pushi is a tool that is meant to be used as a standalone jar, however it is expected that this will most commonly be done via system calls from inside other programs.

 $ java -jar pushi-0.1.0-standalone.jar [args]

+Send complex data structures to pushi from another context, serialized data sturctures such as JSON and EDN are used.
+For more information on how to used the pushi standalone with various arguments, see the Options section of the README and the introduction documentation topic.

 ### Clojure

 Pushi can also be used as a Clojure library for easy integration with Clojure projects.
-For more information see with documentation on this exact topic.
+For more information see with documentation on this topic.

 ### Python